Barcelona owes much of its architectural charm to one man, Antoni Gaudí.

 Address: Carrer Sant Marc, 57, 08253 Barcelona, Spain

-7. Church of Colònia Güell – Not Your Regular Church
+7. Church of Colònia Güell – Not Your Regular Temple

-The church also goes by its Catalan name Cripta de la Colònia Güell and is also known as Gaudí’s Crypt.
+The church also goes by its Catalan name Cripta de la Colònia Güell and is often referred to as Gaudí’s Crypt.

 Started as a place of worship and still unfinished, it sits on a hillside in the suburb of Santa Coloma de Cervelló near Barcelona.
 So, if you want to leave the city limits but don’t have enough time to add a day trip from Barcelona to your itinerary, visiting the Church of Colònia Güell is a nice alternative.